-Professional drama practitioner Kim Jordan, (M.A.
-Applied Theatre, Skidmore College) has over twelve years of experience integrating the performing arts and performance poetry into school curricula and community organizations.
-Kim is passionate about the power of theatre to address the needs of marginalized populations for behavioral, cognitive, social, and interpersonal change.
-Kim leads workshops and facilitates experiential dialogues about identity and self-awareness, arts activism, anti-racism, cultural competency, anti-homophobia and anti-sexism training, and social justice.
+Theatre-in-Action Founder, Program Director, and Lead Teaching Artist Kim Jordan (M.A.
+Applied Theatre, Skidmore College) has over twelve years of experience as an integrated arts educator.
+Kim’s expertise explores theatre to address behavioral, cognitive, social, and interpersonal change in schools, colleges, and communities.
+Kim leads workshops, trainings, and dialogues about identity and self-awareness, arts activism, cultural competency, anti-homophobia, anti-racism, and anti-sexism training, and social justice.

 “You inspire me.
 You taught me courage.” – Kelsey, 5th grader